How to Do the Farmers Walk Exercise to Work Your Whole Body

-The risk of injury is low on farmers walks, and no spotter is required: if you can’t complete a set, all you have to do is set the dumbbells on the floor.
+The risk of injury is low on loaded carries, and no spotter is required: if you can’t complete a set, all you have to do is set the dumbbells on the floor.
 Excluding back pain sufferers, says Thieme, “Everyone who’s fit enough to walk and lift weights should do farmers walks.”
 Back giving you problems?
 Get clearance from your doctor.

 5. It gets you accustomed to big weights

 One key to progress in the gym is lifting progressively heavier weights over time.
-Get used to heavy weights on the farmers walk exercise, and you’re that much more likely to grab them when you’re pressing, rowing, lunging, or curling.
+Get used to heavy weights on the loaded carry, and you’re that much more likely to grab them when you’re pressing, rowing, lunging, or curling.
 It’s a gateway move, setting the stage for using heavier loads on other moves.

 Farmers Walk Variations